vipalade/bubbles/README.md

 #### Implementation
 The frontend is implemented using either Qt (for desktop clients) or Java for Android application.
-The backend is implemented in C++ and relies on solid_frame libraries (especially on solid_frame_mpipc for communication) and on OpenSSL (on desktop)/BoringSSL (on Android) for secure communication.
+The backend engine is implemented in C++ and relies on solid_frame libraries (especially on solid_frame_mpipc for communication) and on OpenSSL (on desktop)/BoringSSL (on Android) to secure the communication.

 ### The server